 |

-"Kensi" came to DunRoamin' on July 6, 2022 from the Woodstock area where her owners could no longer care for her, so her options for life quickly became limited.
+Kensi came to DunRoamin' on July 6, 2022 from the Woodstock area where her owners could no longer care for her, so her options for life quickly became limited.
 Born about May 5, 2019, Kensi had developed kidney stones and required surgery to remove them which took place on July 7, 2023.
 Of course, with the skills of the Florenceville Veterinary Clinic, surgery was successful and Kensi recovered well.

-Kensi was overweight when she arrived and is working on her diet to ensure that she soon is of a healthy weight.
+Kensi was overweight when she arrived and has been working on her diet to ensure that she soon is of a healthy weight.
 She weighed about 18 pounds when she arrived and was soon down to about 16 pounds, so she has done a great job!
-She is a wonderfully affectionate girl with a beautiful personality and sparkling blue eyes that will easily win you over!
+She is a wonderfully-affectionate girl with a beautiful personality and sparkling blue eyes that will easily win you over!
 She eats Royal Canin Urinary S/O food to ensure that she will have no similar medical issues in the future.
-She is currently living with a half dozen other cats and she has absolutely no issues - she loves them all!
-Please come meet her. |
+She is currently living with a half dozen other cats who require the same diet and she has absolutely no issues - she loves them all!
+Please come meet her.
+She would like to thank her sponsors who help provide her prescription food and any required medical care. |

-Yaeger |
+| Yaeger |

 Christopher Morris Halifax, NSTanya Scheib Grafton, NBJo-Anne London Upper Woodstock, NB |